How to Steam Eggs Like a Pro

 The steaming method results in perfectly cooked eggs, every single time.

-This “how to steam eggs” technique also results in easy-to-peel eggs that can handle a bit of rough handling when you’re in a hurry (as I often am when peeling eggs).
-And it doesn’t even matter whether you peel them hot or cold, the eggs always look great!
+This “how to steam eggs” technique also results in easy-to-peel eggs that can handle a bit of rough handling when you’re in a hurry.
+And it doesn’t matter if you peel them hot or cold, the eggs always look great!

 1. Fill a large pot with several inches of water.

-2. Fit in a steamer attachment (that matches your pot) or a vegetable steamer basket that fits inside.
-Important note: The water shouldn’t rise above the bottom of the steamer, so the eggs shouldn’t be sitting in water.
+2. Place a steamer attachment or vegetable steamer basket into your pot.
+It should fit inside with limited gaps around the rim.
+The water also shouldn’t rise above the base of the steamer.
+In other words, make sure the eggs are not sitting in water.

 3. Place your fresh eggs in the steamer attachment or basket.
-Cover and increase the heat to high.
+Cover.
+Increase the heat to high.

 Eggs in steamer basket

 4. Cook those eggs using the power of steam until they’re done to your liking!
-For soft-boiled eggs, this is usually 10-12 minutes for me.
+For soft-cooked eggs, this is usually 10-12 minutes for me.

-5. Add them to an ice bath (a bowl of ice filled with cold water) and let them hang out until they are cool enough to handle.
+5. Add them to an ice bath, a bowl of ice filled with cold water.
+Let them hang out until they are cool enough to handle.

 6. Peel and/or store and use as you like!